-When Bec Daniher’s father, AFL legend Neale Daniher, was diagnosed with Motor Neurone Disease (MND) in 2013, she knew virtually nothing about the condition – apart from the fact that British physicist Stephen Hawking was a fellow sufferer.
+When Bec Daniher’s father, AFL legend Neale Daniher, was first diagnosed with Motor Neurone Disease (MND) in mid-2013, she knew virtually nothing about the illness that not only had no cure, but no treatment.

-As campaign director of FightMND, the charity co-founded by her father, Bec works tirelessly to raise funds to support research that she believes will eventually eradicate this brutal and unpredictable disease.
+As Campaign Director for FightMND, the charity co-founded by her father, Bec works tirelessly to help raise funds for MND research and care for people living with the disease.

-Last year Coles and its customers raised more than $5.2 million for FightMND through the sale of beanies and Coles Brand fresh pork, donations from customers and Coles’ Aussie pork farmers.
-This is the fourth year Coles is supporting the event, with Big Freeze beanies once again available at Coles supermarkets and Coles donating 10 cents from the sale of each pack of Coles Brand Australian Pork to the important cause.
+This is the fifth year that Coles is supporting the annual campaign, with Big Freeze beanies once again available at Coles supermarkets and Coles Express nationwide from 11 May.
+Coles will also donate 10 cents from the sale of every pack of Coles Brand Australian Pork to the cause.

 Q: How many people in Australia have Motor Neurone Disease [MND] and is this number on the increase?